zanerock/cloudsite/site/docs/get-started/your-first-site.md

 Where `--source-path` takes the path to your source folder.
 The path may be relative or absolute.

 :::info
-The first time you launch a particular domain, Cloudsite will create an SSL certificate for the domain if there isn't already one.
-This SSL certificate must be verified before further setup can happen.
-Follow the instructions as provided by Cloudsite to verify the SSL certificate and then re-run the create command once the certificate is verified.
+The first time you launch a domain, Cloudsite will create an SSL certificate if there isn't already one.
+This  certificate must be verified before further setup can happen.
+The Cloudsite tool will give instructions on how to verify the certificate.
+Once verified, re-run the create command.
 :::

 :::info
-The first time you set up any site, you'll get a message at the end of the process re setting up "cost allocation tags".
-It takes time for AWS to "discover" the new tags and Cloudsite provides instructions on how to set these up later.
-Refer to the [billing management guide](/docs/user-guides/billing-management) for further details.
+The first time you set up a site, you'll get a message at the end re setting up "cost allocation tags".
+This is an optional step that will help you track costs across multiple sites or projects.
+The Cloudsite tool will provide instructions.
+You can refer to the [billing management guide](/docs/user-guides/billing-management) for details.
 :::

 ## Updating your site